DefaultGen/simple-denote.nvim/README.md

 ### Creating notes

-To create use `note` sub command.
+To create use `:Denote note` command.
 It will will prompt for note name and tags.
 Tags are space separated.

 ### Change note title

-To change the title, use the `retitle` sub command.
+To change the title, use the `:Denote retitle` command.
 It will prompt you for a new title, then update both the filename and first line (if configured).

-I don't use frontmatter and all my markdown notes start with a heading that includes the title, so the default behavior is to swap the first line with the new title.
-You can disable this in the config so it only changes the filename.

 ### Change note tags

-To change the tags, use the `retag` sub command.
-This will prompt you for new, comma-separated tags.
-All this does is change the filename because I don't use frontmatter.
+To change the tags, use the `:Denote retag` command.
+This will replace your tags with the new tags.
+All this does is change the filename.

 ## `api` way